thebitbrine/GistExplorer/README.md

 # GistExplorer
 Just explores github gists.
 That all.
-Its not that fast.
-Its not that good.
+It's not that fast.
+It's not that good.
 ![yeah](https://i.imgur.com/p69DONP.png)